ceejbot/putter/README.md

 ## Layout

+I started laying down some foundational pieces a while ago, and here's what I did:

 * `api-auth/` - the authentication & authorization api, restify
 * `api-completer/` - the autocomplete service for web UI, restify
 * `api-data/` - the data api, restify